pixijs/pixijs.com/blog/2024-10-03-pixi-v8-particle-container.md

 <iframe src="https://goodboydigital.github.io/pixi-bunnymark/dist/?asParticles=true&count=1000&renderer=webgl" width="700" height="500" frameborder="0"></iframe>

 The key takeaway is that you can now render **huge volumes of elements** absurdly fast, making PixiJS v8 a perfect choice for high-performance games or visually intensive projects.
 And yes this is faster than the v7 particle container by **over 3x**!

+Please checkout the [migration guide](../8.x/guides/migrations/v8#particlecontainer) for more information on how to migrate your code to the new particle container.

 ### Speed Secret: Static vs. Dynamic Properties